mqnc/kite-motion-planner/README.md

 ## Project Status

-Despite having been developed to be used in production later on, this planner is still in experimental state.
+Despite having been developed to be used in production later on, this planner is still in an experimental state.
 The author is no longer working at Gestalt Automation GmbH where the project was initially started and is now maintaining it as a hobby.

 ## License